Dedicated IP addresses

 In the request, include the test parameters you defined above.

-After the cloud-based load generator IP addresses are allocated to your account, support updates the ticket with these addresses.
+After the cloud-based load generator IP addresses are assigned to your account, support updates the ticket with these addresses.

-Use the allocated cloud-based load generators in your load tests.
+Use the dedicated cloud-based load generators in your load tests.

 - The option in the General setting is only available if dedicated IPs have been assigned to your tenant.

-- When you disable IP the above option, it is only disabled for that current test.
+- When you disable the Do not use dedicated IPs option, it is only disabled for that current test.

-Obtain from your cloud provider (e.g. AWS, Azure) the ranges of IP addresses for the regions you are using in your load test distribution.
-You can then dedicate entire ranges of IP addresses provided by your cloud provider.
+Another way to allow IPs of CLGs on your firewall, is to obtain ranges of IPs for the respective regions from the cloud provider, such as AWS, Azure, or GCP.
+Through the cloud provider, you get a range of IP addresses for the regions you are using in your load test distribution.
+You can then allow entire ranges of IP addresses on your firewall.
 This allows incoming data from any IP address in that range to pass through your firewall.
-Note that with this method, you are not using the IP addresses which were allocated to your account, but rather public IP addresses provided by your cloud provider.
+With this method, you are not using the IP addresses which were dedicated by Micro Focus for your account, but rather public IP addresses provided by the cloud provider.

-Caution: This is less secure than obtaining specific allocated IP addresses from Micro Focus as you are opening your firewall to a much larger number of public IP addresses, many of which are not used in your load test.
+Caution: This method is less secure than obtaining specific dedicated IP addresses from Micro Focus, as you are opening your firewall to a much larger number of public IP addresses, many of which are not used in your load test.

-- In the Load Tests > Scripts section of your test definition, Define the Start time of all your scripts to give you enough time to add the IP addresses to your firewall.
+- Create a load test with a delayed start.
+In the Load Tests > Scripts section of your test definition, Define the Start time of all your scripts to give you enough time to add the IP addresses to your firewall.